Acis and Galatea: Literary and operatic

-Shortly afterwards George Frideric Hande composed the cantata Aci, Galatea e Polifemo (1708).
+Shortly afterwards George Frideric Handel composed the cantata Aci, Galatea e Polifemo (1708).
 After Handel's move to England, he gave the story a new treatment in his pastoral opera Acis and Galatea with an English libretto provided by John Gay.
 Initially composed in 1718, the work went through many revisions and was later to be given updated orchestrations by both Mozart and Mendelssohn.
 As a pastoral work where Polyphemus plays only a minor part, it largely focuses on the two lovers.

 While staying in London, Nicola Porpora composed the opera Polifemo which features Acis and Galatea as well as the former's encounter with Polyphemus.
 In Austria later in the century, Joseph Haydn composed Acide e Galatea (1763).
 Designed for an imperial wedding, it was given a happier ending centered on the transformation scene after the murder of Acis as the pair declare their undying love.

 Painting

 Paintings featuring Acis and Galatea can be grouped according to their themes.
 Most notably the story takes place within a pastoral landscape in which the figures are almost incidental.
 This is particularly so in Nicolas Poussin's Landscape with Polyphemus (1649)(Hermitage Museum) and Claude Lorrain's seaside landscape (Dresden) of 1657, in both of which the lovers play a minor part in the foreground.
 In an earlier painting by Poussin (National Gallery of Ireland, 1630) the couple is among several embracing figures in the foreground, shielded from view of Polyphemus, who is playing his flute higher up the slope.

 In all of these Polyphemus is somewhere in the background, but many others feature Galatea alone, as in Perino del Vaga's painting of her being drawn by sea beasts over the waves while riding on a seashell.
 Generally, though, the nymph is carried through the sea by adoring attendants in paintings generally titled The Triumph of Galatea, of which the most renowned treatment is by Raphael.
 In general these follow the 3rd-century description given of such a painting by Philostratus the Younger in his Imagines:

 In those cases where the rejected lover Polyphemus appears somewhere ashore, the division between them is emphasised by their being identified with their respective elements, sea, and land.
 Typical examples of this were painted by Francois Perrier, Giovanni Lanfranco and Jean-Baptiste van Loo.